joclin/arrowfy/README.md

 Select one or multiple paths, then hit CTRL-a to add auto-styled arrowheads.

-## v1.2
+## Versions
-Update makes this work for Sketch v46.2.
+- v1.3 - Changes shortcut to Ctrl-Shift-A to avoid new shortcut overlaps

-## v1.1
+- v1.2 - Update makes this work for Sketch v46.2.
-Update makes this work for Sketch v39.
+- v1.1 - Update makes this work for Sketch v39.
 Also fixes shortcut mapping.